veriton/oracloudprov/README.md

 This stack template was last derived from Oracle's supplied Oracle-SOACS-DBCS-Template (version 18.2.3-1804130567) in May 18.

 ### Summary of Changes
-- Removed trailing spaces on some lines (cosmetic)
+- Removed trailing spaces on some lines and made type capitalisation consistent (cosmetic)
 - Made DB 12.2 as default and removed 11g option
 - Backup storage container is created by default
 - Practical sizes on DB usable space with default as 25GB for dev/test